 Start early – six to twelve months early if possible!

-We suggest that you start by getting into as many group classes and attending as many dances as you can before your Wedding.
+We suggest that you start by getting into as many Group Classes and attending as many Social Dances as you can before your Wedding.
 Make dancing and learning how to dance a priority!
 Group Classes are the most affordable way to start dancing so you can expose yourself to the wide variety of dance rhythms and dance music.
 One dance will not fit all music, so the more dances you know, the less you will be sitting.
 Furthermore, the more you dance, the more comfortable you become.
-So, regularly attending dances is an important piece of your learning curve.
+So, regularly attending Social Dances is an important piece of your learning curve.

 The sooner your start getting use to moving and dancing in your “costumes” the more comfortable you will be on you big day at the time of your big “performance”.
-Please bring the following to your classes or private lessons.
+If possible, please bring the following to your classes or private lessons.

 If you have not danced before, there are several things that are not even on your radar screen when it comes to dance in general, and especially for your Wedding.